JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 > You don't need to use the Gradle build task.
 In a multiplatform application, this will build debug and release versions
 > of all the supported targets.
 Depending on the platforms selected in the Multiplatform wizard, this can take some time.
-> Using run configurations is much faster; only the selected target is built in this case.
+> Using a run configuration is much faster; only the selected target is built in this case.
 >
 {type="tip"}